awareness

 non-verbal awareness

-Therapy is a meeting of subconscious minds.
 Most of the information in the therapeutic conversation is not so much in the meaning of the words or their syntax but in their delivery.
-Their intonation, melody, timbre, hesitations, accent, cadence, pitch and speed.
-Their timing; where and where they are said.
-Words are not so much the message as the vehicle for the message.
-And what is not said is often more telling than what is said.
+Their intonation, volume, hesitations, accent, cadence, pitch and speed.
+And their timing - where and where they are said.

-Few experiences find their way into words.
-The complex ways that other animals remember, plan and communicate shows the potential we have for other ways of thinking and communicating.
 Everything about a person speaks to us.
-Clothes, eyes, size shape, skin, hands, posture, the smells, the sounds of movements, the large and small movements of bodies and faces.
+Clothes, eyes, size, shape, skin, hands, posture, smells, sounds of movements and the movements and micro-movements of bodies and faces.
 Heart rhythms find their way into our transactions.
-Words can drown out these communications.

 listening and feeling